torvalds/linux/Documentation/process/howto.rst

 	https://bugzilla.kernel.org/page.cgi?id=faq.html

-The file REPORTING-BUGS in the main kernel source directory has a good template for how to report a possible kernel bug, and details what kind of information is needed by the kernel developers to help track down the problem.
+The file admin-guide/reporting-bugs.rst in the main kernel source directory has a good template for how to report a possible kernel bug, and details what kind of information is needed by the kernel developers to help track down the problem.